I enjoy writing, quilting, and combining my passion for each to help others!

 Adding the Sashing

-For the first block of your top row of your 9 square blocks, pin the sashing fabric to left and right sides of your square block.
+- For the first block of the top row of your 9 square blocks, pin the sashing fabric to left and right sides of your square block.
 These should be 12" but I tend to pin the sashing to the block first and then cut the sashing fabric to length.

 Assembling the Quilt Layers

-See the video on the right for details on how to assemble your quilt layers.
+See the video on below for details on how to assemble your quilt layers.

 Just be aware that you will see your stitching on both sides of the quilt so be mindful of how you decide to stitch your layers together.